How to Leverage Office 365 Teams with Microsoft Office Groups

 Image Source: Microsoft Office 365 Teams reference page.

-With all the hoopla over Microsoft Office Teams you may be eager to use Teams for every division, team, project and task force for your business.
+With all the hoopla over Microsoft Office 365 Teams, you may be eager to use Microsoft Teams for every division, team, project, and task force for your business.
 Office 365 Teams is best suited for a highly collaborative team, with a smaller number of participants, given its active chat channels.

 Currently, there are a few team scenarios in which Office 365 Teams simply won’t work or should not be used:

-- External team members: currently Teams is not available to team members outside of your domain (e.g. suppliers, vendors, third-party advisors, etc.).
+- External team members: currently Office 365 Teams is not available to team members outside of your domain (e.g. suppliers, vendors, third-party advisors, etc.).

-- Skype integration as a necessity: at this point the Skype integration is not as fluid as some would like.
+- Skype integration as a necessity: at this point, Skype integration is not as fluid as some would like.
 Therefore, if your team heavily relies on Skype to facilitate daily business and collaboration Teams isn’t quite there in this iteration, but will likely be with the next formal release.

 Here is a simple visual to help you assess the best use cases for Microsoft Teams or Office 365 Groups, as well as Microsoft Outlook: